anishj0shi/client-go-sample/README.md

 # client-go-sample
-A microservide example to create namespace using client-go.
+A microservice example to create namespace using client-go.

 ### Pre-requisite
 - Cluster Admins need to grant privileges to the default service account created in the